jdart/Spex/README.md

 `$spex->partial('rssFeed', array('url' => '...'), 3600, $user->id);`

-If caching a partial, Spex will keep track of assets added with addStyle(), addScript(), addImage(), lateLoad() and docReady(), and duplicate those calls even if necessary.
+If caching a partial, Spex will keep track of assets added with addStyle(), addScript(), addImage(), lateLoad() and docReady(), and duplicate those calls if necessary.

 ### slot / hasSlot